19 KiB

 };

-3.5.
-Validate and Apply BIND Configuration
+2.5.
+Validate and Apply Configuration

 After completing your secondary zone setup, check for syntax errors using named-checkconf